Jun-Liu-291/Note-of-CV-papers/Deep-Learning-Basis/Activation-Function/Activation-Function.md

   1. advantage:
     a.
 Introduce Sparcity: decrease the time and space complexity; Does not involve exponential calculations.
     <font color=#008000>What is sparcity in Deep Learning?</font>
+    b.
+Avoid gradient vanishing problem

+  2. disadvantage:
+    a.
+Involve death ReLu problem, most part of the model will not be updated, but some time, this will be an assist
+    b.
+Can not avoid Gradient Explosion problem